Conall333/connect5/readme.txt

 Assumpitions:
-A player will disconnect by typing "exit" into the number field or by using ctrl c Players must connect to the server within 3 minutes of each other or they will be timed out a move is checked to see if it is valid oin the client side
+A player will disconnect by typing "exit" into the number field or by using ctrl c Players must connect to the server within 3 minutes of each other or they will be timed out a move is checked to see if it is valid on the client side